DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 What is FOV Mapping?
 Via the [store page](https://assetstore.unity.com/packages/tools/particles-effects/fog-of-war-field-of-view-269976) description:

 > **FOV Mapping** by *StupaSoft* is an advanced approach to Field of View (FOV) and Fog of War (FOW) systems for Unity.
 Leveraging the power of the GPU, it stands out as a high-performance solution that offers exceptionally efficient field of view system.
 FOV mapping has the following strengths.
+> 1. **High Performance** - Running on the GPU, FOV mapping does not enforce the CPU to check the visibility of each pixel, nor does it fire numerous rays toward all directions.
+You can increase the number of units as you want without sacrificing the performance.
+FOV mapping can handle sights of hundreds of units at once.
+> 2. **Terrain-Adaptiveness** - FOV Mapping can deal with terrains with highly variative elevation.
+With FOV mapping, you will find the fog of war harmonizes with your own terrain in a seamless manner.
+> 3. **Rich Features** - FOV Mapping provides various functionality to make your intention feasible.
+You can fine-tune the property values to adjust the visibility of enemy, sight range, and even precision of the FOV maps.
+Moreover, FOV Mapping not only supports the Unity built-in render pipeline, but also the Universal Render Pipeline (URP), which is widely used across the gaming industry nowadays.
+>
 > https://assetstore.unity.com/packages/tools/particles-effects/fog-of-war-field-of-view-269976

 StupaSoft’s Changhwi Park wrote about the implementation of this project in detail in a three part blog post here: